equinor/appsec/docs/guidelines/git-github.md

 Adding the generated SSH key to the `ssh-agent` gives you a secure repository for your private keys's passphrases.
 Adding keys and passphrases to the key agent eliminates the need to repeatedly enter the passphrase.

 Follow the [official documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent) of and add the SSH key to the ssh-agent.
 Be aware of the operating system selector at the top of the page - it will give you instructions for **Mac**, **Windows** and **Linux**.
+The sections below covers a minimal set-up of how to add the SSH key to the agent.
+The official version has more details - you can follow either.

 #### Adding SSH config